Harry Potter and the Escape from Gringotts: Ride

 After guests board their cart, the vehicle races along the tracks, just before security alarms go off as a security breach is detected and the bank goes on lockdown.
-Bellatrix Lestrange appears, after being notified of an impostor infiltration, and decides to torture the guests by cutting off the track and tilting it.
-This sends the cart speeding toward the vaults as stalagmites can be seen to give an impression of being deep underground.
-Bill Weasley casts Arresto Momentum to stop the cart just before Harry, Ron, Hermione and Griphook emerge from the Thief's Downfall, which has washed away the Polyjuice Potion's effect off Hermione.
+Bellatrix Lestrange appears, after being notified of an impostor infiltration, and decides to torture the guests by cutting off the track and tilting it down.
+This sends the cart speeding toward the vaults as stalagmites can be seen to give an impression of being deep underground in the vaults.
+Bill Weasley casts Arresto Momentum to stop the cart just before Harry, Ron, Hermione, Griphook and Bogrod emerge from the Thief's Downfall, which has washed away the Polyjuice Potion's effect off Hermione.
 Their cart drops them from a high altitude as security trolls climb up, pushing Bill and Blordak off their cart.

 A security troll pushes the guests' cart further, past the Thief's Downfall and stops in front of more security trolls.
 One of them is hit by a mace but hangs on to the guests' cart and sends them falling.
-Bill casts Arresto Momentum again to stop the cart from falling, followed by Aguamenti to stop the Ukrainian Ironbelly from breathing fire on the guests (the audience gets sprayed with water at this point) and Wingardium Leviosa, sending guests' through the vaults.
+Bill casts Arresto Momentum again to stop the cart from falling, followed by Aguamenti to stop the Ukrainian Ironbelly dragon from breathing fire on the guests (the audience gets sprayed with water at this point) and Wingardium Leviosa, sending guests' through the vaults, in order to help them escape.
 Meanwhile, Harry, Ron and Hermione are attempting to escape the vaults on the Ukrainian Ironbelly.
 Blordak urges guests to seek shelter inside one of the vaults.

 After entering the vault, the walls come crashing down and Nagini appears in an attempt to attack guests.
-Bellatrix reappears, this time with Lord Voldemort, who confronts guests, questioning them on their knowledge of Harry Potter's whereabouts.
+Bellatrix reappears, this time with Lord Voldemort, who confronts guests and questions them on their knowledge of Harry Potter's whereabouts.
 He blames Bellatrix for the vault infiltration, who again decides to torture guests sending them to a lava-filled chamber deep in the vaults.
 To further torture guests into revealing Harry Potter's whereabouts, Voldemort decides to administer "a little dose of pain to help you remember" and conjures a ball of fire.
 The Ukrainian Ironbelly crashes in from the opposite side, and Harry casts a counterspell, while the dragon spits fire towards Voldemort, who shields himself and Bellatrix and both later furiously retreat.
 Hermione casts a spell to hook the cart to the dragon in order to get guests safely out of the vaults and Ron casts Confringo to create an escape route.
+The cart is then launched through the escape route and Harry orders Hermione to cut the cart loose, away from peril.
 In the final scene, Harry asks Bill to take care of the guests as he acknowledges the retrieval of the Horcrux, which is the item that went unmentioned in the beginning, and Bill bids the guests farewell.